Steps To Follow If Your Car Is In A Flood

 First and foremost, take as many pictures depicting the damage as necessary to show the extent of the water damage.

 Second, whether you have comprehensive auto insurance or not, you need to take care of your vehicle.
 Aside from being just good common sense, if you have comprehensive coverage you likely have a duty to mitigate your damages.
-Here is a helpful list of things to do:
+Click here for a helpful list of things to do from The Advocate:

 Third, if you have comprehensive coverage, you need to call your insurance company and file a claim.
 It is important to do this as quickly as possible for multiple reasons.
 First, you want your vehicle either repaired or replaced as quickly as possible.
 Second, your auto insurer owes you a duty of good faith and fair dealing, per LA R.S.
 22:1892 and 22:1973.
 As such, your insurer generally has to adjust your auto claim within 14 days of being notified of the claim by you.
 If your insurer does not timely initiate an adjustment of your claim, it will be in bad faith.